Billing

 Payment of Fees

-Once a student who has been de-registered confirms his registration, a $125 re-registration fee will be assessed and the student will allowed to register for classes again.
+Once a student who has been de-registered confirms his registration, a $125 re-registration fee will be assessed and the student will be allowed to register for classes again.
 Please note that a student who is de-registered from any course with an active waitlist may be unable to regain that seat in the course even after registration is confirmed, if that seat has been claimed by a waitlisted student.

-Wabash accepts payments online via debit card, credit card or electronic check at www.wabash.edu/businessoffice.
+Wabash accepts payments online via debit card, credit card or electronic check at https://www.wabash.edu/businessoffice/payonline

 For the convenience of those persons who prefer to pay the fees in monthly installments, the College offers 4 and 5-month payment plans each semester with a fee of $35 per semester.
 After July 1, students and families may enroll in a payment plan on the Student Finance tab on Wabash Self-Service.
 Students with current payment plans will not be charged late fees or interest.